Arndtman/BoyoRPG/README.md

 python3 -m pip install -U pygame --user

-There are some bugs because it is currently in development.

 Final editions will NOT require pygame NOR python.

 These are not tested with any other versions of python.